-Established in 1855 by Ashael P. Finch as the Finch Company, Finch Manufacturing & Technology has a history of quality manufacturing dating back more than 160 years.
+Established in 1855 by Ashael P. Finch as the Finch Company, Finch Manufacturing & Technology, LLC has a history of quality manufacturing dating back more than 160 years.
 Originally based out of Scranton, Pennsylvania, Finch remained a family-owned company well into the 20th century, primarily serving the coal and railroad industries.
-For years, Finch manufactured a turbine water wheel, an invention of a senior partner, as well as portable engines, mining machinery, circular saw mills, iron fronts for buildings, and steam heating apparatuses.
+For years, Finch manufactured a turbine water wheel, an invention of a senior partner, as well as portable engines, mining machinery, circular sawmills, iron fronts for buildings, and steam heating apparatuses.

 In 1880, A.P.
-Finch retired, leaving his son, Irving, as the sole proprietor.
-Throughout this decade, Finch employed approximately 100 people.
-At the start of the 1890s, a great fire severely damaged the business.
-Rather than close, the plant was rebuilt, spanning 190 feet by 87 feet and employing more than 200 people, making Finch one of the leading industries in Scranton.
+Finch retired, leaving his son, Irving, as the sole proprietor with . approximately 100 employees.
+By 1890’s, Finch grew to over 200 employees making Finch one of the leading industries in Scranton.
 Into the 20th century, Finch manufactured sewer covers that can still be found on the streets of Scranton.
-Additionally, Finch repaired machinery for the coal mines of Scranton and drilled the inside of U.S. Navy battleship guns throughout World War II, receiving the Navy’s “E” award for excellence.
+In World War II, Finch drilled the insides of U.S. Navy battleship guns and received the Navy’s “E” award for excellence.

 In 1960, while the Company was operating as Finch Manufacturing Co., the business relocated to West Pittston, Pennsylvania.
-The relocation signified a strategic shift for the Company as the new location offered a more expansive machine shop, which features railroad access and a shop that is 100% covered by cranes.
-As activity in the coal and railroad industries ceased, Finch’s business remained strong due to the Company’s unique manufacturing capabilities.
+The relocation signified a strategic shift for the Company as the new location offered a more expansive machine shop.

-In 2008, as the economy of the United States experienced one of the greatest recessions in history, Finch Technology underwent hardships of its own.
-As a result, Finch was purchased by a group of investors with the goal of rebuilding Finch to be the manufacturing powerhouse that it once was.
-Since then, Finch has experienced significant growth due to the Company’s customer-centric focus and due to investments made in the business which have increased overall capacity.
+In 2008, as the economy of the United States experienced one of the greatest recessions, Finch Technology underwent hardships of its own.
+As a result, Finch was purchased by a group of investors in 2011.
+Since then, Finch has experienced significant growth due to the Company’s customer-centric focus and investments made in the business which have increased overall capacity.

 Today’s Finch Manufacturing and Technology